 - Lennon, Thomas M., 1999, Reading Bayle, Toronto:

 [An attempt to deal with the Bayle enigma from the perspective of Academic skepticism.]

-[The pioneering paper that opened up discussion of Academic skepticism, as distinct from Pyrrhonism, in the early modern period; and the paper that applies the distinction to Bayle.]
+[The pioneering paper on Academic skepticism, as distinct from Pyrrhonism, in the early modern period; and the paper that applies the distinction to Bayle.]

 [An anthology of articles by leading Bayle scholars which demonstrates the diversity of fields covered in Bayle's writings and the diversity of scholars attracted to this author.]

 - Mori, Gianluca, 1999, Bayle: philosophe, Paris :

 [By far the best argument that the logic of Bayle's thought leads to atheism ; generally of a quality second to none in the literature.]

 - –––, 2003, “Pierre Bayle on Scepticism and